-No, HVAC air filters vary due to quality and size, and some have specs that others don't.
-In most cases we recommend installing the filter your HVAC manufacturer recommends pairing up with your installed system, though you might be tempted to try some other filter type for convenience or to remove additional debris from your residence.
+No, HVAC air filters differ in quality and measurements, and some have specs that others don't.
+In most instances we suggest getting the filter your HVAC manufacturer suggests pairing with your equipment.

 All filters have MERV ratings, which vary from 1–20.
 MERV is short for minimum efficiency reporting value.